 If you develop a skin rash or any allergic reaction to this medicine, check with your doctor as soon as possible.

-Check with your doctor right away if you start having breathing problems, cough, fast heartbeat, fever, or shortness of breath.
+Check with your doctor right away if you start having breathing problems, cough, fast heartbeat, or fever.
 These could be symptoms of a serious lung problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.